Drishti-IITDh/drishti-iitdh.github.io/_posts/2025-03-27-scholar-insights-venkateswarlu.md

 ### 9. How do you view the experience of studying and researching abroad?
 What are your expectations regarding cultural and academic diversity?
 Moving to the U.S. for research was a significant transition, but the experience has been enriching.
 Key takeaways:

-• **Highly Collaborative**: Access to top researchers, industry partnerships, and cutting-edge resources.
+• **Highly Collaborative**: Access to top researchers, industry partnerships, and cutting-edge resources.<br>
-• **Diverse & Inclusive**: Engaging with people from various cultural and academic backgrounds has broadened my perspective.
+• **Diverse & Inclusive**: Engaging with people from various cultural and academic backgrounds has broadened my perspective.<br>
-• **Technology-Driven**: The advanced research infrastructure enables innovation at an accelerated pace.
+• **Technology-Driven**: The advanced research infrastructure enables innovation at an accelerated pace.<br>
 <br>
 I aim to grow academically, contribute meaningfully, and mentor students who come from challenging backgrounds like mine.